skramm/jautocorrect/README.md

     - checks that filename is correct (is the one given in assignment).
 If not, report it, and carry on.
     - checks that file extension is correct (is the one given in assignment).
 If not, report it, and carry on.
     - checks that program compiles (`javac`), if not report it in output file and switch to next one.
-    - runs the provided test scripts, compare (`cmp`) the generated output with the provided output it should generate, and count the number of success.
+    - runs the provided test scripts and checks that return value is 0
+    - compare (`cmp`) the generated output with the provided output it should generate, and count the number of success.
 Report that count.

 ## Input file
 The input zip file is assumed to contain a set of files matching the pattern: